Goodbye 2010s – My 2016 Tokyo Trip and Why Challenging Travel is Worth It

-This post is part 7 of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about the 2016 trip to Tokyo.
-Previous editions of this series include
+Below are links to every post in this series.

 Like Madrid, I never expected to go to Tokyo, but then a flight deal comes up for $550 to go to Hong Kong for a few days and then Tokyo, and what am I going to do?
 Not book a flight?
 Of course not.